 Freestyle Beef Lasagna with Cauli Pasta Ribbons and Three Cheeses (Crafted Classics)

 Dijon Pork Chop with Sea Salt Potatoes and Roasted Carrots (Freshly) x 2

 Though there are some dishes on this list I might not necessarily have picked for myself, I do think all the meals had good flavor, which is often one of the biggest complaints when it comes to prepared meals.
 Often you’ll find they’re too salty or completely bland – Freshly strikes a good balance.

 My first interaction with Freshly’s customer service was quick and painless.
 Since I don’t have a microwave, I was looking for oven cooking instructions.
-And as this question is apparently one of the most commonly asked, it took me all of two seconds to find the answer on the website.
+And as this question is apparently one of the most commonly asked, it took me all of 2 seconds to find the answer on the website.